 Chickens and Eggs

 We are proud of the way we raise our chickens and eggs - and it shows.
-We feed them a natural feed that does not contain any animal "proteins", nor hormones, antibiotics or any of that other icky stuff in it.
+We feed them a natural feed that is free from GMOs and that does not contain any animal "proteins", nor hormones, antibiotics or any of that other icky stuff in it.

 Our chickens have a secure environment: both their indoor & outdoor areas are full fenced & enclosed to protect them from predators.
 Raccoons, hawks, coyotes and even our beloved American eagles are all deadly predators.
 Rats, bring in disease, steal feed, eggs and will attack chickens as well.
 We do our best to keep all our critters safe and healthy.

 Our hens have plenty of room to roam - while some of the humane groups allow for chickens to be raised with 1.5 sq ft each, most chickens here have 10+ square feet of space!
 This keeps them healthy and happy.
 No wonder our fresh eggs are hard to beat.
 The yolks are golden & firm and actually taste like eggs - quite a satisfying feeling.

 In comparison, most commercial egg producers are giving their hens a box of about 1.5 sq ft ... to share with two or three other hens.
 Look at a piece of computer paper and that is more room than most commercial hens each have during their laying lifespan ... talk about tight quarters!

 We have a lot of people who ask about all the different labels and claims on egg cartons.
 We found a great explanation and you can read more below by clicking here.

 We sell our farm fresh eggs direct to the consumer - You.